yoga for mums-to-be (pregnancy yoga classes)

 when to practise

-It’s never too late to practise prenatal yoga!
+It’s never too late to practise pregnancy yoga.
 So if you are past your first trimester, come along and experience the benefits of yoga under the care of our expert pregnancy yoga teachers.
-General guidelines are that you do not practice yoga during the first trimester.
+General guidelines are that you do not practise yoga during the first trimester.
 Start in the second trimester and continue your classes until before birth.
 Be conscious of how your body feels and seek medical advice regarding any health issues.

 when to practise